vivekyelleti/Awesome-Decision-Science/README.md

 # Awesome Decision Science [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 A professionally curated list of resources on everything decision-making.

-Contributions are much welcomed.
+👍Do you like the project and want to help spread the word?👍 Here's what you can do:
+- give it a star⭐
+- add it to your watchlist👁️
+- contribute.
 Please check the [contribution guidelines](https://github.com/mpalenciaolivar/Awesome-Decision-Science/blob/main/CONTRIBUTING.md) first.

-Found a broken link, a newer version of a resource, or a duplicate in the list?
-Please file an issue or make a pull request!
+❗Found a broken link, a newer version of a resource, or a duplicate in the list?
+Please file an issue or make a pull request!❗

 ⚠️ We try to add as many free resources as possible, but good resources do not always come free.
 We do *not* earn any money from sales. ⚠️

-Click on the hamburger next to the file name for a better browsing experience:
+🍔Click on the hamburger next to the file name for a better browsing experience:

 <div style="text-align: center"><img src="./Navigation.png" width="800" /></div>